 Our events will enrich your knowledge of the world's people, places and environments.
 Take a look below, or add our events to your calendar.

-Marking 200 years since the discovery of land in Antarctica three speakers will consider Antarctica’s history and its unique status as a continent reserved for peace and science.
+Marking 200 years since the discovery of land in Antarctica four speakers will consider Antarctica’s history and its unique status as a continent reserved for peace and science.

 18 November 2019

 Far from being a space de-tethered from the material world, the internet has a very real geography.
 Mark explores why digital geographies matter, and how we can build more equitable digital futures.

 © Marissa Roth.
 Between 2015 - 2019, award winning photographer Marissa Roth made seven transatlantic crossings on the Queen Mary II, resulting in a poetic photographic study of what it means to cross an ocean.

 Research on microplastics has largely focused on the oceans, but what is the contribution from our rivers?

 Steve recounts astonishing tales from a year of expeditions.
 From first ascents of Arctic peaks to first descents of Himalayan rivers - he talks of narrow escapes and lessons learned from his extraordinary year.